School of Engineering

 W.M.
 Keck Foundation Professor of Electrical Engineering and Professor, by courtesy, of Applied Physics

 Current Research and Scholarly InterestsDavid Miller’s research interests include the use of optics in switching, interconnection, communications, computing, and sensing systems, physics and applications of quantum well optics and optoelectronics, and fundamental features and limits for optics and nanophotonics in communications and information processing.

 Mary and Gordon Crary Family Professor in the School of Engineering, and Professor, by courtesy, of Electrical Engineering and of Education

-Professor of Electrical Engineering, of Statistics and, by courtesy, of Mathematics
+Robert and Barbara Kleist Professor in the School of Engineering and Professor of Statistics and, by courtesy, of Mathematics

 BioI am interested in developing efficient algorithms to make sense of large amounts of noisy data, extract information from observations, estimate signals from measurements.
 This effort spans several disciplines including statistics, computer science, information theory, machine learning.

 I am also working on applications of these techniques to healthcare data analytics.